 In order to carry out these assessments, the World Bank uses the World Bank Principles for Effective Insolvency and Creditor Rights Systems (Principles) and the UNCITRAL Legislative Guide on Insolvency Law (Legislative Guide).
 These two complementary texts represent the international consensus on best practices and set forth a unified standard for ICR systems.
 In addition, these texts serve as reference points for evaluating and strengthening countries’ ICR systems.

 |World Bank Principles for Effective Insolvency and Creditor Rights Systems |

 The Principles were developed in 2001 in response to a request from the international community in the wake of the financial crisis in emerging markets in the late 1990s.
 At that time, they constituted the first internationally recognized benchmarks to evaluate the effectiveness of domestic creditor rights and insolvency systems.
-In 2005 the Principles were revised.
+The Principles were revised in 2005 and 2011.